umgbhalla/starred/README.md

 - [sandydoo/flux](https://github.com/sandydoo/flux) - An open-source tribute to the macOS Drift screensaver
 - [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Event sourcing runtime for wasm
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
-- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Search Engine and Database for the next generation of AI applications.
+- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
 Also available in the cloud https://cloud.qdrant.io/
 - [gabotechs/graphqxl](https://github.com/gabotechs/graphqxl) - GraphQXL is a new language built on top of the GraphQL syntax that extends the original language with some additional features useful for creating scalable and big server side schemas.
 This repository
 - [argmin-rs/argmin](https://github.com/argmin-rs/argmin) - Mathematical optimization in pure Rust
 - [sirupsen/napkin-math](https://github.com/sirupsen/napkin-math) - Techniques and numbers for estimating system's performance from first-principles